West Bloomfield, New York: Law Enforcement

 The town does not operate its own police department, and the area maintains low crime rates.
 It instead relies on the services of the Ontario County Sheriffs Office, who post a Deputy in town, and patrolling Troopers of the New York State Police who will act as a backup unit for the Deputy should the need arise.

 Emergency Services

 All 911 calls in the town are directed through the Ontario County Sheriffs Office as the town does not have its own call center.

 Fire/Rescue

-The town utilizes two volunteer fire stations; one in the northern hamlet of Ionia and a second is located centrally by the town highway garages on NY-65.
+The town utilizes two volunteer fire stations; one in the northern hamlet of Ionia and a second is located centrally by the town highway garages on Co Rd 37.
 In total, roughly thirty men and women operate a combined nine fire/rescue apparatus, responding to ~100 calls for service per year.
 The majority of fire/rescue personnel are state certified interior/exterior firefighters (those who are not provide support services at scenes) and several hold specialized certifications in the HazMat, Rope Rescue, FAST and EMS fields.